davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.clock/index.md

   - Test your method out using some other times just to convince yourself that you're doing everything properly.

 - Next, create a new method called `tickDown()`.
 It should have the opposite effect of `tickUp()`!
 Each call should tick the minute down by one.
 Again, beware of "boundary conditions" just like before.
 Try starting the clock to 1:00 am, and `tickDown()`.
 Verify that you should get 12:59 am.
-Likewise, setting the clock to 12:01 am, and calling `tickDown()` twice should yield 11:59 pm.
+Likewise, setting the clock to 12:01 am, and calling `tickDown()` twice should now yield a time of 11:59 pm.

 - Now add a new method called `showTime()` that inputs and returns nothing.
-This method should print either the string `"hh:mm am"` or `"hh:mm pm"`, based on the current time stored in the clock.
+This method should print either the string `"hh:mm am"` or `"hh:mm pm"`, where `hh` is the 2-digit hour counter, and `mm` is the 2-digit minute counter.

-  - Note that the format calls for you to concatenate a leading 0 to the hour or minute if the current hour or minute is single-digit.
+  - Note that the 2-digit `hh` and `mm` format calls for you to concatenate a leading `0` to the hour or minute counter if they are single-digit.
 For example, suppose your clock's state is set to hour = 9, minute = 4, pm = true.
-Then calling `showTime()` would print: `"09:04 pm"`
+Then calling `showTime()` would print: `09:04 pm` and not simply `9:4 pm`.

+  - You should find it helpful to create a local String variable and assigning it to the empty string `""` first.
+Then "build" this string up piece by piece.
+After you're done building the string, print it out before exiting the method.

 #### Alarm Function
 When you've tested everything you've written so far, let's add some new functionalities.
 Specifically, we want to add an alarm function.